100askTeam/100ask_lvgl_docs/docs/details/integration/chip/renesas.rst

    <details>
      <summary>显示原文</summary>

 GLCDC is a multi-stage graphics output peripheral available in several Renesas MCUs.
 It is able to drive LCD panels via a highly configurable RGB interface.

-More info can be found at the :ref:`dirver's page<renesas_glcdc>`.
+More info can be found at the :ref:`driver's page<renesas_glcdc>`.

 .. raw:: html